-Install new or use existing base building-level energy meters, or submeters that can be aggregated to provide base building-level data representing total building energy consumption (electricity, natural gas, chilled water, steam, fuel oil, propane, etc.).
-Utility-owned meters capable of aggregating base building-level resource use are acceptable.
+Install new or use existing building-level energy meters or submeters that can be aggregated to provide building-level data representing total building energy consumption (electricity, natural gas, chilled water, steam, fuel oil, propane, etc).
+Utility-owned meters capable of aggregating building-level resource use are acceptable.

 Commit to sharing with USGBC the resulting energy consumption data and electrical demand data (if metered) for a five-year period beginning on the date the project accepts LEED certification or typical occupancy, whichever comes first.
 At a minimum, energy consumption must be tracked at one-month intervals.

 This commitment must carry forward for five years or until the building changes ownership or lessee.